oklahomer/p5-Facebook-OpenGraph/README.md

 wrap `request()` for you to easily utilize most of Graph API's functionalities
 including:

+- API versioning that was introduced at f8, 2014.
 - Acquiring user, app and/or page token and refreshing user token for long lived one.
 - Batch Request